palkast/PDFVectorQuery/README.md

 # PDFVectorQuery

-This project is created to demonstrate how to query a pdf and store in Vector databse Cassandra for any query Developed a tool using Python,PyPDF,Langchain for querying PDFs and storing in Cassandra Vector DB <br />
+Developed a tool using Python,PyPDF,Langchain for querying PDFs and storing in Cassandra Vector DB <br />
 enhancing document searchability.<br />